krculp/media-analytics-docs/implementation/cookbook/README.md

 background.
 Regardless of what causes an interruption in video playback, the tracking instructions are the same:

 1. Call **trackPause** when the application is interrupted (goes to background, video pauses, etc.).
 2. Call **trackPlay** when the application returns to the foreground and/or the video resumes playing.

-**Note:** The Video Analytics team has seen instances where customers called `trackSessionStart` when their app returned from the background.
+**Note:** The Media Analytics team has seen instances where customers called `trackSessionStart` when their app returned from the background.
 Doing this results in the playback up to that point not counting towards the total playback time, along with losing earlier progress markers, segments, and so on.
 Instead,